North Dublin (UK Parliament constituency): History

-Prior to the 1885 general election, the county was the undivided two-member Dublin County constituency.
+Prior to the 1885 general election, the county was the undivided two-member County Dublin constituency.
 Under the Redistribution of Seats Act 1885, the county was divided into two single-member divisions of North Dublin and South Dublin.
 Under the Redistribution of Seats (Ireland) Act 1918, the parliamentary representation of the administrative county was increased from two to four divisions.
 South Dublin was extended to the west, with the creation of two new divisions of Pembroke and Rathmines.

 At the 1918 general election, Sinn Féin issued an election manifesto in which it called for a "establishment of a constituent assembly comprising persons chosen by Irish constituencies".
-After the election, Sinn Féin invited all those elected for Irish constistuencies to sit as members of Dáil Éireann, termed Teachta Dála (or TD, known in English as a Deputy).
+After the election, Sinn Féin invited all those elected for Irish constituencies to sit as members of Dáil Éireann, termed Teachta Dála (or TD, known in English as a Deputy).
 In practice, only those elected for Sinn Féin attended.
 This included Frank Lawless, elected for North Dublin.

 Under the Government of Ireland Act 1920, the area was combined with the Pembroke, Rathmines and South Dublin Divisions to form Dublin County, a 6-seat constituency for the Southern Ireland House of Commons and a two-seat constituency at Westminster.
 Sinn Féin treated the 1921 election for the Southern Ireland House of Commons as part of the election to the Second Dáil.
 The six seats were won uncontested by Sinn Féin.
 Lawless was one of the six TDs for Dublin County.

 Under s.
 1(4) of the Irish Free State (Agreement) Act 1922, no writ was to be issued "for a constituency in Ireland other than a constituency in Northern Ireland".
-Therefore, no vote was held in Dublin County at the 1922 United Kingdom general election on 15 November 1922, shortly before the Irish Free State left the United Kingdom on 6 December 1922.
+Therefore, no vote was held in County Dublin at the 1922 United Kingdom general election on 15 November 1922, shortly before the Irish Free State left the United Kingdom on 6 December 1922.